-An international working group was created in 2020 to define the scope and programs of post-graduate education for pulmonary physiotherapy specialists.
-This initiative was inspired by the European Respiratory Society (ERS) education program under the name "HERMES" (Harmonised Education in Respiratory Medicine for European Specialists).
+This group was established in association with the European Respiratory Society (ERS) education program under the name "HERMES" (Harmonised Education in Respiratory Medicine for European Specialists).
 Hundreds of specialists from 30 countries, including Poland, have taken part in consultations.
-With the help of the Delphi Method, a consensus was agreed upon and will be used to prepare the concept and educational program for pulmonary physiotherapists all around the world.
-Draft version was published in 2015 [19], while the complete program with detailed educational outcomes was published in 2019 [20].
-This project is important not only as an indicator of post-graduate education standards but also as a tool for assessing the level of knowledge, skills and attitudes expected from physiotherapists who work with patients suffering from various respiratory dysfunctions.
-These problems may appear on different stages of life, in the course of various diseases, after surgical treatment or as a result of serious injuries, as has been mentioned before.
-A well-trained physiotherapist is able to conduct an independent examination of a patient, define his or her therapeutic problems by means of clinical reasoning and create an adequate physiotherapy plan.
-In order to make sure that physiotherapists are ready to perform complex examinations and provide appropriate therapy, we ought to take a closer look at undergraduate teaching programs and evaluate - according to HER-MES standards - whether we are offering sufficient preparation to Polish physiotherapists.
-The level of teaching at undergraduate studies and the quality of internships often determine which career paths the young physiotherapists are going to choose.
-It is also critical to ensure constant training opportunities and create a mentoring team made of specialists in this field, who will become supervisors and experts for other physiotherapists and will also act as leaders among other healthcare professionals.
-Without properly trained and experienced specialists in pulmonary physiotherapy, a large group of patients cannot access the form of treatment which could accelerate their recovery, prevent dangerous complications, improve quality of life or even prolong life.
+Using the Delphi process, a consensus was agreed and used to prepare the syllabus and a structured postgraduate curriculum for respiratory physiotherapists all around the world.
+The syllabus was published in 2015 [19], while the complete curriculum with detailed learning outcomes was published in 2019 [20].
+This project is not only important as an indicator of post-graduate education standards but also as a tool for evaluation of the level of knowledge, skills and attitudes expected from physiotherapists who work with patients affected by various respiratory dysfunctions.
+These problems may appear in different stages of life, in the course of various diseases, after surgical treatment or as a result of serious injuries, as has been mentioned before.
+A well-trained physiotherapist is able to conduct an independent patient assessment, define their therapeutic problems by means of clinical reasoning and create an adequate physiotherapy plan.
+In order to make sure that physiotherapists are ready to perform complex assessment and provide appropriate therapy, we ought to take a closer look at undergraduate teaching programs and evaluate - according to the HERMES curriculum - whether we are offering sufficient preparation for Polish physiotherapists.
+The standard of education at undergraduate level and the quality of practice education often determine which career pathway junior physiotherapists are going to choose.
+It is also critical to ensure continuous professional development opportunities and create a team of specialists in this field, who will become mentors and experts for other physiotherapists and will also lead among other healthcare professionals.
+Without properly trained and experienced specialists in respiratory physiotherapy, a large group of patients do not have access to the treatment which could help with their recovery, prevent dangerous complications, improve quality of life or even prolong life.

-Pulmonary physiotherapy and COVID-19
+Respiratory physiotherapy and COVID-19

-This year a pandemic of virus attacking the respiratory system has revealed disparities among physiotherapists in the level of training, skills and preparation for treating patients with acute respiratory failure.
-It has turned out that some recommendations and guidelines prepared according to current medical knowledge and international expertise cannot be implemented in many countries, including Poland.
-This period has allowed physiotherapists to obtain knowledge about the opportunities created by pulmonary physiotherapy.
-Now comes the time to evaluate and reflect on the needs and goals of pulmonary physiotherapy in our country, as well as to discuss how such goals can be achieved.
+This year a pandemic of a virus attacking the respiratory system has revealed disparities in the level of training, skills and preparation of physiotherapists for treating patients with acute respiratory failure.
+It became transparent that some recommendations and guidelines prepared according to current scientific knowledge and international expertise cannot be implemented in many countries, including Poland.
+This period has allowed physiotherapists themselves to gain more knowledge about what opportunities respiratory physiotherapy may offer.
+Now comes the time to evaluate and reflect on the needs and goals of respiratory physiotherapy in our country, as well as to discuss how such goals can be achieved.

-Dr. Agnieszka Lewko
+Dr Agnieszka Lewko

-Doctor of health sciences at the University of London, pulmonary physiotherapy specialist.
-Senior lecturer at Kingston University and St. George's University of London.
-Member of the European Respiratory Society (ERS), coauthor of the HERMES draft and program on pulmonary physiotherapy.
-Member of the KIF Board on Pulmonary Physiotherapy.
+PhD in Health Science, University of London, respiratoryphysiotherapy specialist Senior Lecturer at Kingston University and St. George's University of London.

+Member of the European Respiratory Society (ERS), co-author of the HERMES syllabus and curriculum for respiratory physiotherapy.

+Member of the KIF specialist team on Respiratory Physiotherapy.

-Dr. Anna Pyszora
+Dr Anna Pyszora

-Doctor of health sciences, assistant lecturer in the Sub-faculty of Palliative Care of the Collegium Medicum of the Nicolaus Copernicus University in Torun.
+PhD in Hhealth Sciences, Lecturer in the Faculty of Palliative Care of the Collegium Medicum of the Nicolaus Copernicus University in Torun.

-Physiotherapist in the Home Ventilation Facility in Bydgoszcz, Popiełuszko Hospice in Bydgoszcz.
-Member of the European Respiratory Society (ERS) and KIF Group on Pulmonary Physiotherapy.
+Physiotherapist, Home Ventilation Service in Bydgoszcz,

+Popiełuszko Hospice in Bydgoszcz.
+Member of the European Respiratory Society (ERS) and KIF specialist team on Respiratory Physiotherapy.